Ankita03-dell/AZMLND_CapstoneTrial2/README.md

 ![Best_AutoML(2)](https://user-images.githubusercontent.com/55974694/111917320-524dcf00-8aa5-11eb-8c2a-9871e30e983e.png)

-From the screenshot above, we can see that Voting Ensemble was the best model with an accuracy of 80.04%
+From the screenshot below, we can see that Voting Ensemble was the best model with an accuracy of 80.04%

 ![Best_AutoMLmodel_RunId](https://user-images.githubusercontent.com/55974694/111917322-57ab1980-8aa5-11eb-9975-cc76d64ca1ae.png)